Somnath-Biswal/day-23/README.md

 # day-23

-attended scaler masterclass on Hld of tinder and will study from oneneuron deep learning videos
+attended scaler masterclass on Hld of tinder and will study from oneneuron deep learning and project  videos

 Dear Scaler,